 The game has two different endings.
 There is a choice in the ending which can lead to either a good-, or a bad ending.

-Ragnar is controlled in a third-person perspective using either keyboard and mouse or a compatible gamepad/joystick.
+Ragnar is controlled in a third-person perspective using either a keyboard and mouse or a compatible gamepad/joystick.
 For the most part, the game centers around melee combat.
 Throughout the game, the player will discover a variety of weapons and armor to equip Ragnar.
 The weapon types include: bashing, swords and axes.
 The player can instantly switch between the three types of weapons.
 The player may also cycle through all the weapons in the inventory of the current type with a press of a button.
-Combat is timing based.
+Combat is timing-based.
 The attack button can be pressed once for a swift attack or multi-tapped with the correct timing to perform combos.
 Later weapons allow the player to string together up to four hits.
 The player has the option to use running attacks as well, which add more damage to the attack.

 Each weapon has an ability that, when activated, uses Ragnar's Rune Power.
 Some powers include: unlimited throwing axes, area of effect slams, and powerful attacks.
 Rune Stones can be found throughout the game that augment Rune Power.
 These stones can increase the Rune Power pool, refill spent Rune Power, increase Ragnar's armor, or cause Ragnar to go beserk, increasing his blood lust.